 The Board nominates directors for election at the annual meeting of shareholders and selects directors to fill vacancies which occur between annual meetings.
-The Nominating and Governance Committee, in consultation with the Chairman of the Board and the Chief Executive Officer (CEO) (if the Chairman is not the CEO), reviews the qualifications of the Board candidates and presents recommendations to the full Board for action.
+The PG&E Corporation Nominating and Governance Committee, in consultation with the Chairman of the Board and the PG&E Corporation Chief Executive Officer, reviews the qualifications of the Board candidates and presents recommendations to the full Board for action.